 Wondering why it’s una bottiglia and not uno bottiglia?
 Learn why in the Italian indefinite articles lesson!

-Now, how do you ask for, let’s say, two bottles of still water at the restaurant?
+Now, how do you ask for, say, two bottles of still water in a restaurant?

 Due bottiglie di acqua frizzante.